falloutats/past_projects_reference/QUIZ_GAME/README.md

 ## FileReader Utility

 To assist in reading files, we've provided the `FileReader` utility.
-Before diving into its functionalities, it's recommended to comment on the class.
-This will help understand its operations better.